jameshfisher/jameshfisher.com/_posts/2017-03-20-how-is-mainmenu-xib-loaded.md

 ---
-title: "How is `MainMenu.xib` found in Cocoa?"
+title: How is `MainMenu.xib` found in Cocoa?
+justification: >-
-justification: "I'm making Vidrio this month.
+  I'm making Vidrio this month.
 I need to understand Cocoa and Swift.
-Nib/xib files seem fairly fundamental to the Cocoa loading process."
+Nib/xib files seem fairly fundamental to the Cocoa loading process.
+tags: []
 ---

 In Xcode, go to `File > New > Project`, select "Cocoa application".
 Run it.
 You get an empty window, and a menu bar for it along the top.
 This menu bar contains a whole lot of functionality.
 Where did all this functionality come from?!